 - When you visit the direct URL for a page that's part of an Index, all the pages in that Index display in a sidebar navigation.

-- Excerpts can only contain text.
-The "Read More" text and arrow follows the Page Text font and Page Link Color tweaks.
+- A "Read More" link appears under posts with excerpts.
+The text and arrow in this link follow the Page Text font and Page Link Color style tweaks.

-- When you view an individual blog post at its direct URL, its post thumbnail image displays as a banner.
+- The thumbnail image displays as a banner when you view an individual blog post at its direct URL.

 Style Blog Pages in the Blog section:

-- Use Meta Priority to set the date, categories, or author name above the post content.
+- Use Meta Priority to select what metadata (date, categories, or author name) displays above the post content on the landing page.

-- Uncheck Hide List Entry Footer to display tags, the source URL, comments, shares, and likes below the post.
+- Uncheck Hide List Entry Footer to display tags, the source URL, comments, shares, and likes below post on the landing page.

-- To center post titles and metadata, check Center Entry Title & Meta.
+- To center post titles and metadata on the landing page, check Center Entry Title & Meta.

-- Display or hide blog authors with Hide Entry Author.
+- Display or hide blog authors from both the landing page and individual posts with Hide Entry Author.
 This tweak won’t appear if Meta Priority: Author is selected.

 Each Blog Page has a customizable sidebar.
 All blog posts in that blog also display the sidebar.

-- Each slide displays the blog post title, one metadata element (choose with the Meta Priority tweak), and a View Post link.
+- Each slide displays the blog post title, one type of metadata (choose with the Meta Priority tweak), and a View Post link.

 - The thumbnail image displays behind the text.
 If the post doesn't have a thumbnail image, the text displays over the Banner Overlay Color.